Key Points Covered

 Register Boxes

 Once heated or cooled air leaves in-wall ducts, it typically travels into register boxes and then into the various rooms of a home.
-The purpose of these final ductwork components is to allow you to control airflow into the room with dampers — known as grilles or diffusers — which you can open or close.
+The purpose of these final ductwork components is to allow you to control airflow into the room with dampers, which you can open or close.
 Register boxes are often installed near structures through which cold or hot air can escape — such as doors or windows — to help maintain optimal room temperature.

 See How to Find the Best Vent Covers for Your Home and our Decorative Floor Register Buying Guide for help with choosing the finishing touches.